Little Giants: Plot

-Danny O'Shea has always lived in the shadow of his older brother, Kevin, a Heisman Trophy winner and local football hero.
-They live in their hometown of Urbana, Ohio.
-Kevin coaches the local "Pee-Wee Cowboys" football team.
-Despite being the best player, Danny's tomboy daughter, Becky, nicknamed Icebox, is cut during try outs solely because she is a girl.
-Also cut are her less-talented friends, Rashid Hanon (who can't catch anything), Tad Simpson (who is a poor runner), and Rudy Zolteck (who's overweight and quite flatulent).
-After being ridiculed by the players who made the team, she convinces her dad to coach a new pee-wee team of their own.
+In the town of Urbania, Ohio, Kevin O'Shea, a Heisman Trophy winner and local sports hero, coaches the "Pee-Wee Cowboys" football team.
+Despite being the best player, Kevin's niece Becky, nicknamed Icebox, is cut during try outs solely because she is a girl.
+Her less-talented friends, Rashid Hanon, Tad Simpson, and Rudy Zolteck are cut as well.
+After being ridiculed by the players who made the team, Becky convinces her dad Danny, Kevin's younger brother, to coach a new pee-wee team of their own.

-At first, Danny is reluctant to do so, but later accepts in an attempt to show Urbana that Kevin is not invincible, and that there is another O'Shea in town capable of winning.
-Kevin mockingly reminds him of the "one town, one team" rule enforced by the pee-wee football League, and with the support of the locals, they decide to have a playoff game to determine the lone team that will represent Urbana.
-Alongside Becky, Hanon, Tad, Rudy, and Nubie (an intelligent boy who becomes assistant coach), Danny also gathers other children that have never been given a chance and dubs the team the "Little Giants."
-One such player is Junior Floyd, a strong-armed quarterback who turns out to be the son of Danny's childhood crush, Patty Floyd.
-Becky slowly develops a crush on him and struggles with her newfound feelings as a young woman.
+Danny eventually accepts in an attempt to show Urbania that Kevin is not invincible, and that there is another O'Shea in town capable of winning.
+There is a "one town, one team" rule enforced by the Pee-Wee Football League, so, with the support of the locals, the brothers decide to have a playoff game to determine the lone team that will represent Urbania.
+Alongside Becky and her friends, Danny gathers other children that had not been given a chance, and dubs the team the "Little Giants."
+One such player, strong-armed quarterback Junior Floyd, is the son of Danny's childhood crush, Patty Floyd.

-Two local old-timers, Orville and Wilbur, encourage the rivalry between Danny and Kevin, reporting to them that a new star player, Spike Hammersmith, has just moved to Urbana.
-Danny succeeds at recruiting him by tricking his overzealous father, Mike, into believing he is the famous "Coach O'Shea", but Spike proves to be rude and arrogant, and he refuses to play on a team with a girl.
-The deception is later discovered and he switches over to Kevin's more well-structured team.
-Kevin also encourages his daughter, Debbie, to become a cheerleader and later tells Becky that a quarterback will want to date a cheerleader, not a teammate.
-Believing it is her best chance to win over Junior and feeling exploited as her father's best player, she decides to quit the Giants and pursue cheerleading.

-Just as Danny's team start to lose hope, a bus arrives carrying NFL stars John Madden, Emmitt Smith, Bruce Smith, Tim Brown, and Steve Emtman.
+Two old-timers, Orville and Wilbur, encourage the rivalry between Danny and Kevin, reporting to them that a new star player, Spike Hammersmith, has just moved to Urbania.
+Danny recruits him by tricking his father Mike into believing that he is the famous "Coach O'Shea".
+However, Spike refuses to play on a team with a girl.
+The deception is later discovered and he switches over to Kevin's team.
+Kevin also encourages his daughter Debbie to become a cheerleader and tells Becky that a quarterback will want to date a cheerleader, not a teammate.
+She chooses to quit the Giants and pursue cheerleading, believing that it would be her best chance to win over Junior in addition to feeling exploited as Danny's best player.
+Just as Danny's team begins to lose hope, a bus arrives carrying NFL stars.
 They teach the kids about football and inspire them to believe they can win.